 The Mako Server has the concept of an application environment.
 The environment for an application is a location where you can keep commonly used Lua code, i.e. library functions.
 This environment is available to LSP pages in the application, but not to LSP pages in other applications.
 The application environment is referred to as the application table in our documentation.
 The Mako Server provides a number of environments that can be used by LSP programmers.
-See the Lua Overview for more information.
+See the tutorial Lua Environments and the .preload Script for more information.

 The server makes the following global variables accessible to the loaded applications:

 The "require" function searches for Lua files in the same locations where the standalone Lua interpreter searches.
 We provide one extension to "require" in the Mako Server that enables you to load Lua scripts from Mako applications.
 The loader is by default disabled for the Mako application.
 To enable the loading of Lua script modules from your application, add the following line to the beginning of the Mako Server's .preload script.

 mako.createloader(io) -- io is the Mako application's I/O interface

 The loader enables "require" to search for files in ".lua", which must be a sub-directory in your Mako Server application.
 The loader works for deployed and non deployed Mako Server applications.
 Recall that a deployed application is a ZIP file and a non deployed application is a regular directory on your file system.